 Employers and safety professionals utilise dust risk assessments to diligently identify, analyse and manage any potential threats that airborne particles may pose in the workplace.
-This process ensures a safe environment for all employees.
+The process ensures a safe environment for all employees.
 To protect the health of workers, a dust hazard assessment should be conducted whenever airborne dust is present, as prolonged exposure can lead to both acute and chronic issues.

 Furthermore, they help employers understand any legal requirements they need to fulfil to remain compliant with relevant legislation.